11 Reasons Your Hair Is So Oily & 10 Ways To Fix Greasy Hair

 1. Try Home Remedies:

-i) Apple Cider Vinegar: Apple cider vinegar (ACV) is acidic in nature, and according to anecdotal evidence, it can potentially regulate excess sebum on your hair.
+i) Apple Cider Vinegar: Apple cider vinegar (ACV) is acidic in nature, and according to anecdotal evidence, may help regulate excess hair sebum.
 Mix 2 to 3 tablespoons of ACV in 1 cup of water, apply it to your hair after shampooing with a gentle clarifying shampoo, leave it on briefly, and rinse it off with cold water.
 This routine can be repeated 2 to 3 times weekly.

 ii) Argan Oil: Massaging argan oil into your scalp and hair may redistribute the excess sebum, thus potentially controlling sebum secretion.
 It may also aid blood circulation, but there is limited evidence to prove its effects on oily hair.
 Apply pure argan oil from the scalp to the tips, wrap a warm, damp towel around your hair for 60 minutes, then rinse it off with a gentle cleanser.
 Repeat this treatment 1 to 2 times a week.